( ( ( AirHarp ) ) )

 What is an AirHarp?

 The AirHarp is a type of digital autoharp that allows musicians of diverse skill levels to play music of advanced harmonic complexity simply by pressing four pushbuttons and "strumming" invisible harp strings in the air.
 Developed by musician-turned-engineer Peter DeSimone, the AirHarp is pocket-portable and suitable both as an introductory instrument and an accompaniment tool for singers and songwriters.
 It allows direct access to fourteen chords within a given key (including the seven diatonic chords), and can automatically transpose to any key with the push of a button.
 This allows the AirHarp to easily play most songs, from baroque arias to modern rock songs.
-Despite being pocket-sized, its [optional] onboard synthesizer packs 128 distinct instrument patches, from the default "orchestral harp" sound to virtually every instrument in existence.
-The AirHarp can sound like anything from a xylophone to an electric guitar.
-As a "plug and play" USB MIDI controller, your AirHarp can also control softsynth patches on a computer, further expanding its array of sonic capabilities.
+As a "plug and play" USB MIDI controller, your AirHarp can sound like any instrument in existence.
+With thousands of software synthesis ("softsynth") sound banks available today, you will always be discovering new sounds to make with your AirHarp.

-To illustrate exactly what I mean by this, I create the following song in about an hour using nothing but a standard AirHarp and an awesome music production program called Apple Logic:
+To illustrate exactly what I mean by this, I created the following song in about an hour using nothing but a standard AirHarp and an awesome music production program called Apple Logic:

 AirHarp Groove